Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 The brand had been live for three years.
 The Google Ads account had been opened by an agency that had since been replaced.
 The replacement agency had been hired to "lean into PMax" because PMax was the platform's recommended consolidation.
 The conversion-tracking layer had been left untouched on the assumption that the prior agency had set it up correctly.
 The default GTM template had pushed both add_to_cart and purchase events into Google Ads as conversions.
 Both had been imported as primary conversion goals.

 The audit was commissioned during board prep.
-The CFO asked the marketing lead to reconcile reported ad-driven revenue with Shopify revenue.
+The CFO asked the marketing lead to reconcile claimed ad-driven revenue with Shopify revenue.
 The two numbers did not agree.
 That is the moment this case file begins.

 Stage